-OVERVIEW: The MetLife Foundation’s global development work solely focuses on financial inclusion efforts in underserved communities in “every country where MetLife works.”
+OVERVIEW: The MetLife Foundation’s global development work solely focuses on financial inclusion efforts in underserved communities in countries in which MetLife has a business presence.

 IP TAKE: This foundation has supported many large INGOs in its financial inclusion work.
 However, smaller organizations should note that MetLife considers all of its partners, both big and small, key players in the drive for global financial inclusion.